 Doctor Who – Weapons of Past Destruction

-I miss the 9th Doctor.
-This book reminded me of why I used to love seeing Chris Eccleston in the role of the title character.
-The artwork is amazing and Cavan Scott has penned a tale that feels like a Series One episode.
-I could hear Chris’s voice coming off of the page.
+I read this book a few years back when I found it at the public library and I was really impressed.
+It reminded me of why I used to love seeing Chris Eccleston in the role of the title character.
+The artwork was amazing and Cavan Scott penned a tale that felt like a Series One episode.
+I could even hear Chris’s voice coming off of the page.
 I laughed out loud at few times and reveled in the total experience.

-I like that the book tells a story that we wouldn’t have seen in the television show.
+I liked that the book told a story that we wouldn’t have seen on the television show.
 The special effects are larger than life and would have been quite expensive to produce on film.
 This is where graphic novels have immense power.
 The universe is wide-open, as it were.
 It’s a huge canvas that the creative team of Scott, Blair Shedd, Rachael Stott, and Anang Setyawan utilize brilliantly.
-I highly recommend reading this.
-I want to find more of this series and keep experiencing more adventures with the Ninth Doctor.